nodegoat/documentation/usage/API/query.md

 ##### Model

-In model-mode the result contains the requested Type IDs with the Type's configuration.
+In mode = model the result contains the requested Type IDs with the Type's configuration.

 ##### Data

-In data mode the result contains the requested or queried Object IDs with the Object's definition.
+In mode = data the result contains the requested or queried Object IDs with the Object's definition.